tester248/Samay_Pay/README.md

 ## 🚀 Overview

-The **Samay Pay** is designed for schools to facilitate secure and efficient transactions using **RFID technology** and **Blockchain**.
+**Samay Pay** is designed for schools to facilitate secure and efficient transactions using **RFID technology** and **Blockchain**.
 This system helps students, parents, and administrators manage funds seamlessly while ensuring transparency and security.

 ---